seohsirk/next-supabase-ai-template/packages/next/README.md

 The options object can contain the following properties:
 - `captcha` - If true, the action will require a captcha to be passed to the body as `captchaToken`
 - `schema` - A zod schema that the data will be validated against
+- `captureException` - If true, the action will capture exceptions and report them to the configured provider.
+It is `true` by default.

 When successfully called, the action will return the result of the action function.